Global resolution of singularities in $1$-dimensional foliated spaces: Abstract

 \section{Abstract}

-Let $M$ be an analytic manifold over $\mathbb{R}$ or $\mathbb{C}$, $\theta$ an involutive singular distribution and $\mathcal{I}$ a coherent ideal sheaf defined on $M$.
-The aim of the work is to study the existence of a resolution of singularities of $\mathcal{I}$ in which nice properties of $\theta$ are preserved.
-This problem has a strong connection with resolution for families of ideal sheafs, equiresolution and monomialization of maps.
-We introduce a notion of admissible center, called \textit{$\theta$-admissible center}, which is well-adapted to the singular distribution.
-We prove two Theorems of resolution of singularities under $\theta$-admissible centers: the first when $\mathcal{I}$ is invariant by $\theta$; the second without restrictions on $\mathcal{I}$ but assuming the leaf dimension of $\theta$ equals to one. \contentsname{Contents}
+Let $M$ be an analytic manifold over $\mathbb{R}$ or $\mathbb{C}$, $\theta$ a $1$-dimensional Log-Canonical (resp. monomial) singular distribution and $\mathcal{I}$ a coherent ideal sheaf defined on $M$.
+We prove the existence of a resolution of singularities for $\mathcal{I}$ that preserves the Log-Canonicity (resp. monomiality) of the singularities of $\theta$.
+Furthermore, we apply this result to provide a resolution of a family of ideal sheaves when the dimension of the parameter space is equal to the dimension of the ambient space minus one. \contentsname{Contents}